 Corollary 4.15.
 Suppose M is a left proper model category cofibrantly generated by sets I and J in which the domains of maps in J are small relative to I-cell and are cofibrant.
-Then M can be made tractable.
+Then there exist a set of generating cofibrations I' with cofibrant domains.

 Remark 4.16.
-Note that this corollary does not say that any left proper, cofibrantly generated model category can be made tractable.
-There is an example due to Carlos Simpson (found on page 199 of [41]) of a left proper, combinatorial model category which cannot be made tractable.
-In this example the cofibrations and trivial cofibrations are the same, so cannot be leveraged against one another in the way we have done above.
+Note that this corollary does not say that any left proper, cofibrantly generated model category has generating sets I and J with cofibrant domains.
+There is an example due to Carlos Simpson (found on page 199 of [Sim12]) of a left proper, combinatorial model category that has no such sets I and J. In this example the cofibrations and trivial cofibrations are the same, so cannot be leveraged against one another in the way we have done above.